Interview Laura Cabiscol

 You have a background in programming, studied information systems at university, and went on to work at Google after graduating.
 How did you end up making art, and how did you find what you wanted to say and the way to combine your technical skills and knowledge with your art practice?

-I want us to question what does digital art have to look like along with all the gendered and aesthetic preconceptions that come with anything technology related.
-Just as in my work I explore counternarratives and confront expectations, my story is a little like that.
+I want us to question what digital art has to look like, along with all the gendered and aesthetic preconceptions that come with anything technology related.
+Just as in my work, I explore counternarratives and confront expectations; my story is a little like that.

-One of my required classes was in Information Systems where a Doctor Kane set an interesting challenge.
-At the end of the semester the class would vote on which student helped the class the most and this student would get a 5% bump in their final grade.
+One of my required classes was in Information Systems, where a Doctor Kane set an interesting challenge.
+At the end of the semester, the class would vote on which student helped the class the most, and this student would get a 5% bump in their final grade.
 The Facebook newsfeed had just launched, and I started posting my class notes on Facebook.
-Attendance dropped, but I was handedly awarded the geek bump in my grade.
+Attendance dropped, but I was handed awarded the geek bump in my grade.
 The freedom that’s in me, in my work, the time I had to invest in a practice that organically conjoined my past, is itself a product of the tech industry, especially of the Boston College professors like Doctor Kane.